3 Answers To "What Is Your Greatest Fear?"

 Why Do They Ask, “What Is Your Greatest Fear?”

-Simply put, they don’t want to know that you’re afraid of spiders.
-They want to know that your fear isn’t something that directly correlates to a function that you’d have to perform on the job.
-For example, if you were applying to be an electrical worker, saying you have a fear of heights isn’t going to bode well.
+put, they don’t want to know that you’re afraid of spiders.
+They want to know that your fear isn’t something that directly correlates to a function you’d have to perform on the job.
+For example, if you were applying to be an electrical worker, saying you fear heights wouldn’t bode well.
 As an electrical worker, you’ll have to go into high places and use a cherry picker or lift to get there.

 That’s why the interviewer asks the question.
-They want to know that your personal needs align with the needs of the position the best it possibly can.
+They want to know that your personal needs align with the position's needs the best possible.

 Avoid Answers That Are Generic

-The worst thing you can do with this interview question is answer in a way that’s most likely very true.
+The worst thing you can do with this interview question is the answer in a way that’s most likely very true.
 For example, you may be afraid of spiders.
-But is it really important to tell the interviewer that?
-Try to think of a fear that’s going to almost make you seem more suitable for the job.
+But is it imperative to tell the interviewer that?
+Try to think of a fear that will almost make you seem more suitable for the job.
 It is a slight humble brag in a way.
 Your answer needs to express a fear but one that’s also applicable to the job function.

 What If They Ask About Your Weaknesses

 This is very important.
-If the interviewer is asking about your weaknesses be sure to recognize that this is not the same interview question as "What is your greatest fear?"
-When they ask anything related to your weaknesses, your answer, as well as the format for your answer, should be different.
+If the interviewer is asking about your weaknesses, be sure to recognize that this is not the same interview question: "What is your greatest fear?"
+When they ask anything related to your weaknesses, your answer, and the format for your answer, should be different.
 In order to answer that question correctly, it's recommended that you read the guide here.

 Good Answers Appear Unlike Fears

 The best answers essentially don’t look like fears at all.
-For example, if we were to say that we have a fear of speaking in front of crowds, that’s okay because if we’re applying for a sales position, we’re most likely going to be speaking to only one person at a time.
+For example, if we were to say that we fear speaking in front of crowds, that’s okay because if we’re applying for a sales position, we’re most likely going to be speaking to only one person at a time.
 See how we did that?
-We have a fear of something that’s essentially *not* something that we will have to do within the position.
+We fear something that’s essentially *not* something that we will have to do within the position.

 3 Example Answers To “What Is Your Greatest Fear?”

-Here are some example answers you can use to get an idea of the structure to the interview question and answer.
+Here are some example answers you can use to get an idea of the interview question's structure and answer.
 Though, it is highly recommended that you think through the position and the department before you answer.
 You’ll need to be sure you are targeting your response to the job function.